samanthapaigee/Discord-LittleCatFriend/README.md

-I wanted to make a cat that bullied my friends on discord, idk
+I wanted to make a cat that bullied the homies on discord, idk